JTTHEITGUY/Monitoring-Network-Protocols-with-Wireshark/README.md

 <p>

-**Step 7: Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM**
+**Step 7: Initiate a perpetual/non-stop ping from your Windows 10 Virtual Machine to your Ubuntu Virtual Machine**

 a.
-Open the Network Security Group your Ubuntu VM is using and disable (deny) incoming (inbound) ICMP traffic.
+Open the Network Security Group your Ubuntu Virtual Machine is using and disable (deny) incoming (inbound) ICMP traffic.
 ![Optional Image Description](https://i.imgur.com/9mtkkZG.png)
 ![Optional Image Description](https://i.imgur.com/ntjVTQH.png)

 b.
-Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (notice the perpetual ping has stopped due to inbound ICMP traffic being disabled)
+Back in the Windows 10 Virtual Machine, observe the ICMP traffic in WireShark and the command line Ping activity (notice the perpetual ping has stopped due to inbound ICMP traffic being disabled).
 ![Optional Image Description](https://i.imgur.com/7XE35Ps.png)

 c.
-Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using.
+Re-enable ICMP traffic for the Network Security Group your Ubuntu Virtual Machine is using.
 ![Optional Image Description](https://i.imgur.com/affJN79.png)

 d.
-Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (it should resume working again)
+Back in the Windows 10 Virtual Machine, observe the ICMP traffic in WireShark and the command line Ping activity (it should resume working again).
 ![Optional Image Description](https://i.imgur.com/sQ68cVJ.png)

 </p>